 Later that afternoon, I was back at the office and I had another visitor.
 My best friend since kindergarten, Emma, came waltzing in the door, holding a big bag filled with purple tissue paper.
 "Surprise!" she announced, setting the bag on my desk.
 "I have found your wedding shoes."

 When we graduated high school, Emma and I planned on seeing each other all the time during college, even though she was going to college in Pennsylvania and I was going to NYU.
+We had the kind of friendship that is supposed to last a lifetime.
 We kept our promise, and usually every other weekend I would drive to see her or she would drive to see me.
 We both made other friends in college, but we stayed as close as peanut butter and jelly, which had become our fond nickname, still telling each other everything.
 When we graduated college four years later, Emma and I bought an apartment together until she got engaged to James Hamilton, son of Rick Hamilton, the famous car dealer, whom she'd met in college.
 They got married last year and I was her maid of honor.

 Now, she was returning the favor and acting as my maid of honor, of course.
 She was just as excited about the wedding as me.
-She loved Daniel, and he and James were good friends.
+She loved Daniel, and he and James had become good friends.

 The reason she had bought me shoes was that I have been struggling to find shoes to match my dress for months, but I just haven't found "the pair".
+When you look at a pair of shoes, especially for something as important as your wedding day, you have to instantly fall in love with them, but I've been looking everywhere to no avail.
 My dress is strapless with a sweetheart neckline.
 It has a gorgeous, white princess skirt and a tight bodice, with a satin, purple ribbon tied around the waist.
 It was perfect, but I couldn't find a pair of white shoes I was crazy about.

 Emma, however, apparently believed she had found them.
 "So, I know you've been looking forever, when it suddenly hit me.
 Maybe we've been thinking too plain.
 So naturally, I went out and bought these."
 She ripped open the tissue paper for me and pulled out a gorgeous pair of purple stilettos that would match exactly with the ribbon on my dress.
 I was sure that Emma had been sure to get the color down to the exact shade.
 My eyes widened, and Emma wagged her finger.
 "You are not allowed to say anything until you try them on.
 Be at my house at eight tonight."
 We had been keeping my dress and other wedding things at Emma's, so I agreed and smiled.